 You may want to talk to your insurance provider about adding an extra layer of protection with your own renter’s or homeowner’s insurance.

 Adding a security deposit to your listing can also help protect you in the event of an accident, like spilled wine on a rug.
+Remeber, CryptoCribs is not a party to between you and any other member, person or organization.
+You are solely responsible for your interactions with other members of our Services.

 We encourage hosts to think carefully about their responsibilities.
 Hosting offers rich experiences, but it requires commitment.